A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Introduction

 \subsubsection{Improved Generalization}

 A reward function represents the preferences of an agent in a succinct form, and is amenable to transfer to another agent.
-The learned reward function may be used as is if the subject agent shares the same environment as the other, otherwise it provides a useful basis if the agent configuration differs mildly.
-Indeed, Russell~\cite{Russell1998} believes that the reward function is inherently more transferable compared to the observed agent's policy.
-This is because even a slight change in the environment -- for e.g., few more states -- renders the learned policy completely unusable because it may not be directly revised in straightforward ways.
+The learned reward function may be used as is if the subject agent shares the same environment and goals as the other, otherwise it continues to provide a useful basis when the agent specifications differ mildly, for example, when the subject agent's problem domain exhibits additional states.
+Indeed, as Russell~\cite{Russell1998} points out, the reward function is inherently more {transferable} compared to the observed agent's policy.
+This is because even slight changes in the environment -- for example, changes to the noise levels in the transition function -- likely renders the learned policy unusable because it may not be directly revised in straightforward ways.
+However, this change does not impact the transferability of the reward function.
+Furthermore, it is likely that the learned reward function simply needs to be extended to any new states in the learner's environment while a learned policy would be discarded if the new states are significant.